openvswitch/ovs/Documentation/topics/testing.rst

   The AVX512 CPU-specific optimization features are deprecated and will be removed in a future release.

-As multiple versions of the datapath classifier, packet parsing functions can co-exist, each with different CPU ISA optimizations, it is important to validate that they all give the exact same results.
+As multiple versions of the datapath classifier each with different CPU ISA optimizations, it is important to validate that they all give the exact same results.
 To easily test all the implementations, an ``autovalidator`` implementation of them exists.
 This implementation runs all other available implementations, and verifies that the results are identical.

 Running the OVS unit tests with the autovalidator enabled ensures all implementations provide the same results.
 Note that the performance of the